Sewall Wright: Biography

 He was the oldest of three gifted brothers—the others being the aeronautical engineer Theodore Paul Wright and the political scientist Quincy Wright.
 From an early age Wright had a love and talent for mathematics and biology.
 Wright attended Galesburg High School and graduated in 1906.
 He then enrolled in Lombard College where his father taught, to study mathematics.
 He was influenced greatly by Professor Wilhelmine Key, one of the first women to receive a Ph.D. in biology.
 Wright received his Ph.D. from Harvard University, where he worked at the Bussey Institute with the pioneering mammalian geneticist William Ernest Castle investigating the inheritance of coat colors in mammals.
 He worked for the U.S. Department of Agriculture until 1925, when he joined the Department of Zoology at the University of Chicago.
 He remained there until his retirement in 1955, when he moved to the University of Wisconsin–Madison.
 He received many honors in his long career, including the National Medal of Science (1966), the Balzan Prize (1984), and the Darwin Medal of the Royal Society (1980).
-He was a member of the National Academy of Sciences and a Foreign Member of the Royal Society.
+He was a member of the National Academy of Sciences, the American Philosophical Society, the American Academy of Arts and Sciences, and a Foreign Member of the Royal Society.
 The American Mathematical Society selected him as the Josiah Willards Gibbs lecturer for 1941.
 For his work on genetics of evolutionary processes, Wright was awarded the Daniel Giraud Elliot Medal from the National Academy of Sciences in 1945.

-He died in Madison, Wisconsin on March 3, 1988.
+He died in Madison, Wisconsin, on March 3, 1988.